SimoneBronzini/awk/README.md

 Motivation
 -------------

-Help manipulating files organised in recrods and fields, providing helpers such as `column` to extract a single column from the file and header parsing for files containing a header on their first line.
+Help manipulating files organised in recrods and fields, providing helpers such as `Column` to extract to access the file by columns and header parsing for files containing a header on their first line.

 Structure